 Burano is just a boat ride away from Venice Central.
-Burano Island is a photographer’s dream with its numerous canals, bridges and brightly coloured homes.
+Burano Island is a photographer’s dream with its canals, bridges, and brightly coloured homes.
 Going to Burano was the top thing I wanted to do in Venice.
 The houses reminded me of the Bo-Kaap in Cape Town.
 As a Capetonian, it felt like being at home.
 Burano Island is far less crowded than Venice Central.
 I explored Burano for a few hours.
 It’s ideally suited for a quick visit or day trip.

 Fish and Chips